nystudio107/craft-twigfield/README.md

 #### `editorOptions`

-**`editorOptions`** - an optional [EditorOption](https://microsoft.github.io/monaco-editor/api/enums/monaco.editor.EditorOption.html) passed in to configure the Monaco editor.
+**`editorOptions`** - an optional 4th parameter.
+This is an [EditorOption](https://microsoft.github.io/monaco-editor/api/enums/monaco.editor.EditorOption.html) passed in to configure the Monaco editor.
 By default, this is an empty object.

 e.g.: